Shelter (2007 film): Plot

-Shaun secretly submits Zach's art school application and Zach is eventually accepted on full scholarship.
-When Alan gets the job in Portland, Jeanne wants to move there with him permanently but does not want to take Cody.
-She wants to leave Cody with Zach for the time being.
-Zach is again forced to decide between putting others first and neglecting his own dreams, as he has always done.
-Later, he tries to tell Tori about his relationship with Shaun, only to find out she already knows and is supportive.
-After Zach decides to finally move forward with his art career, he goes to see Shaun and confesses that he had been accepted into the school in the past, but put it off to look after his family after his mother died.
-Now determined to finally go for what he wants in life, he re-affirms his love for Shaun and the two reconcile, making plans to move in together near the school.
+Shaun secretly submits Zach's art school application on his behalf.
+Zach gets a call from CalArts telling him that they have received Zach's portfolio and application.
+Meanwhile, Jeanne reveals that Alan got a job in Portland, and reveals her plan to move to Oregon with him permanently without Cody.
+Zach is accepted to CalArts and is made to decide between putting himself first and neglecting his own dreams for his family.
+Zach meets with Tori, who urges him to decide for himself whether he wants to go to CalArts or stay to take care of Cody.
+After staying overnight at Tori's to avoid facing Jeanne, Zach decides to move forward with his art career.
+He sees Shaun to apologize for ending things and confesses that he had been accepted into the school in the past, but put it off to look after his family after his mother died.
+Now determined to chase his dreams, he re-affirms his love for Shaun and the two reconcile, making plans to move in together near CalArts.

-He then goes to see Jeanne who's preparing to leave with Alan.
-Zach boldly walks up to her, hand in hand with Shaun, and gives Jeanne an ultimatum.
-If she wants to leave Cody with him then she will have to accept that Cody will be living with him and Shaun.
-Jeanne tries to guilt Zach, but he reminds her that she is the one who is abandoning her son, not him.
-He tells her that Shaun is a good guy who cares about him and Cody, and that a life with them is what is best for Cody.
-He tells her that he plans on finally making the life he really wants for himself.
-Jeanne relents, accepting what is truly best for Cody, and leaves him in the care of Zach and Shaun as she goes off to Portland with Alan.
+Zach then goes to see Jeanne who's preparing to leave with Alan.
+Zach walks up to her, hand in hand with Shaun, and issues Jeanne an ultimatum, saying if she wants to abandon Cody, she would have to accept that Cody would be living with him and Shaun.
+A fight breaks out; Zach reassures Jeanne that Cody will be in good hands with Shaun.
+She relents, accepting what is truly best for Cody, and leaves him in the care of Zach and Shaun as she goes off to Portland with Alan.

 The film ends with Zach, Shaun and Cody happily playing on the beach together as a family.